Papers in journals

 We investigate how to model indifference with choice functions.
 We take the coherence axioms for choice functions proposed by Seidenfeld, Schervisch and Kadane as a source of inspiration, but modify them to strengthen the connection with desirability.
 We discuss the properties of choice functions that are coherent under our modified set of axioms and the connection with desirability.
 Once this is in place, we present an axiomatisation of indifference in terms of desirability.
 On this we build our definition of indifference in terms of choice functions, which we discuss in some detail.

 Ignacio Montes, Enrique Miranda.
 Extreme points of the core of possibility measures and p-boxes.
-International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems, to appear.
+International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems, 26(6), 107-1051, 2018.

 Under an epistemic interpretation, an upper probability can be regarded as equivalent to the set of probability measures it dominates, sometimes referred to as its core.
 In this paper, we study the properties of the number of extreme points of the core of a possibility measure, and investigate in detail those associated with (uni- and bi-)variate p-boxes, that model the imprecise information about a cumulative distribution function.

 Enrique Miranda, Ignacio Montes.
 Shapley and Banzhaf values as probability transformations.
-International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems, to appear.
+International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems, 26(6), 917-947, 2018.

 We investigate the role of some game solutions, such the Shapley and the Banzhaf values, as probability transformations.
 The first one coincides with the pignistic transformation proposed in the Transferable Belief Model; the second one is not efficient in general, leading us to consider its normalized version.
 We study a number of particular models of lower probabilities: minitive measures, coherent lower probabilities, as well as the lower probabilities induced by comparative or distortion models.
 For them, we provide some alternative expressions of the Shapley and Banzhaf values and study under which conditions they belong to the core of the lower probability.